cabal-club/cabal-client/README.md

 - remembering what messages or channels have / have not been read by the user
 - remembering what channels the user has open

+*This README is just a proposal for an API.*

 ## Usage

 ```js